Sports-related curses: San Diego, California

+San Diego is the largest American city not to have won a championship in a "Big Four" major professional league.
+Currently, there is no NFL, NBA, or NHL team in the San Diego metropolitan area.
+The city does have one major league title to its name: the 1963 American Football League (AFL) Championship won by the San Diego Chargers, when the AFL was an independent entity prior to the AFL–NFL merger in 1970.
+Due to its lackluster record on winning professional championships, and in some cases retaining professional teams, some San Diego sports fans believe there is a curse on professional sports in the city.
+Since 2016 when the Cleveland Cavaliers won an NBA championship, San Diego became the city with the longest championship drought in North America with at least one major league franchise.

-Founded in 1969, the Padres are one of six Major League Baseball franchises that have never won the World Series.
-Of those teams, only the Texas Rangers (1961) have been in existence longer than San Diego.
+Founded in 1969, the San Diego Padres are one of five Major League Baseball franchises that have never won the World Series.
 The Padres have twice advanced to the World Series, losing 4–1 to the Detroit Tigers in 1984 and being swept 4–0 by the New York Yankees in 1998.
-Aside from those 2 World Series appearances, the Padres have only made the playoffs 4 other times.
-In 1996, 2005, and 2006, they lost the NLDS to the St. Louis Cardinals.
-However, in 2020, they beat the Cardinals in the Wild Card Series and moved on to the NLDS, where they were swept in 3 games by the rival and eventual World Series champion Los Angeles Dodgers.
+Aside from those 2 World Series appearances, the Padres have only made the playoffs seven other times.
+In 1996, 2005, and 2006, the Padres lost the NLDS to the St. Louis Cardinals.
+In 2020, the Padres beat the Cardinals in the Wild Card Series and moved on to the NLDS, where the team was swept in 3 games by the rival and eventual World Series champion Los Angeles Dodgers.
+In 2022, the Padres defeated the Dodgers in the NLDS to advance to their third ever NLCS and first since 1998, eventually falling to the Philadelphia Phillies four games to one.
+In 2024, the Padres finished with their best record since 1998, but they were defeated by the Los Angeles Dodgers in the 2024 NLDS.
+In 2025, the Padres finished 90–72 in the regular season and qualified for the postseason for the fourth time in 6 seasons, however they lost two games to one against the Chicago Cubs at the National League Wild Card.